 The modern day Pestoni Family opened Rutherford Grove Winery in 1994 with the purchase of the old Rutherford Vintners Winery.
 Their inaugural vintage was from 1993.
 This is the same family who interestingly enough also run Upper Valley Disposal Service in the Upper Napa Valley area.
 Garbage and wine – well, that part of their business remains totally separate from the winery!

 On January 1, 2017 they changed their name to Pestoni Family Winery – a welcome relief which will better honor their heritage and certainly create less confusion for the Pestoni Family and for the last two Rutherford named wineries (Rutherford Ranch and Rutherford Hill).

-This is truly a family owned and operated winery – Andy Pestoni, the winemaker is a 4th generation family member.
+This is truly a family owned and operated winery – Andy Pestoni, the winemaker is a 4th generation family member (he also founded and operates Jelly Jar Wines).
 The winery is located off of the west side of Highway 29 just north of Provenance Winery and is surrounded by their own estate vineyards.
-They own about 40 acres in the Napa Valley area plus a mountain vineyard in Lake County to the north.
+They own nearly 60 acres of vines, in both the Napa Valley (Rutherford, St. Helena and on Howell Mountain) plus a mountain vineyard in Lake County to the north.
 They use estate grown grapes in all their wines.

 When you walk into the tasting room note their creative use of recycled materials from the old ranch – the lights are covered with old chicken brooders (used for raising and keeping small chickens warm) and the oak bar used to be part of a huge fermentation tank.
 A window behind the tasting counter opens into their barrel room and winery.
 Because this winery is small and family owned often you might find a family member helping out behind the bar.